Secure Payments

 Continue working in each stitch along the row.

-last stitch
+36 last stitch 3 Katie McCrochet

 The last space looks a bit different.
 Make sure there are 2 strands over the hook.